 - Final check to team before they depart – “Do you have your YB Tracker and is it in the top of your pack”

-- Repeat the above steps until your team finishes GZ Pursuit and offers you one thousand words of thanks for your major part in their success
+- Repeat the above steps until your team finishes GZ and offers you one thousand words of thanks for your major part in their success

 Below are some practical support crew guidelines that were put together by Nathan Fa’avae.
-We have edited slightly to reflect the nuances of the GZ Pursuit event.
+We have edited slightly to reflect the nuances of the GZ event.
 These guidelines will help your crew set up an efficient system that will give a racing team the best opportunity of finishing well.
 Nathan has competed all over the world, had the opportunity to race with the very best support crews and we advise you to take heed of these words of wisdom.

 TRANSITION AREAS (“TA”)

 To set up a TA begin with an area about the size of a car park.
 Lay down a ground sheet and place 4 chairs or stools in 4 corners.
 It is important the team members can see each other and communicate.
 I suggest you have 2 bins either side of each chair.
 One contains the things the athlete may require for the next stage.
 This bin is often pre-packed by the athlete and well named.
 The other, or empty bin, is for all the equipment that is discarded from the previous stage.
-The last thing you should do before leaving the TA is check that the gear you’ve just discarded is correct to ensure that you have not left any compulsory gear or food behind
+The last thing you should do before leaving the TA is check that the gear you’ve just discarded is correct to ensure that you have not left any compulsory gear or food behind.

 It is a good opportunity to fuel up in a TA with some drinks and food.
-Real food is definitely the key here as teams are invariably pretty sick of the sweet/sugary/high energy foods that they often consume on the course
+Real food is definitely the key here as teams are invariably pretty sick of the sweet/sugary/high energy foods that they often consume on the course.

 Try to keep the TA as simple as possible.
 Going to extravagant lengths to make the TA comfortable only encourages teams to spend more time than they need in the TA.
 Have some spares handy but try to avoid clutter.
 A fast TA should take the team a few minutes.
-A slow TA is reaching 10-minutes (OK, we know those teams aiming to just complete the GZ Pursuit course are going to take longer than that – but the point still stands for all teams: Fast is good; slow just drags everything out).
-In longer races sleep is best taken in the TA and is ideally between 1am-6am – easier to sleep and it’s much better not to have to navigate in the dark
+A slow TA is reaching 10-minutes (OK, we know those teams aiming to just complete their respective course are going to take longer than that – but the point still stands for all teams: Fast is good; slow just drags everything out).
+In longer races sleep is best taken in the TA and is ideally between 1am-6am – easier to sleep and it’s much better not to have to navigate in the dark.

 BICYCLES AND OTHER EQUIPMENT

 The support crew should assemble the bikes as soon as possible once they arrive in the appropriate TA.
 They should check the tires, the brakes and that all the tools are with the bikes.
 It is also wise to make sure the team has the correct maps and course notes for the stage to follow.
 It’s probably worth looking over the bikes before you depart a transition following a stage where they have been used.
-You will get cross with yourselves if you spot a major mechanical issue at the next TA (one that you can’t fix) and you drove past a bike shop a couple of hours ago
+You will get cross with yourselves if you spot a major mechanical issue at the next TA (one that you can’t fix) and you drove past a bike shop a couple of hours ago.

-Insect spray, sun block, spare compulsory gear items, extra maps, variety of food and drink options, something comfy to sleep on and in, ear plugs (these can really make a difference to getting off to sleep – the team, not the support crew) and a decent array of medical items for patching feet, blisters, cuts, sprains, etc. Remember there is likely to be medical assistance provided by the organisers – take advice where you need it
+Insect spray, sun block, spare compulsory gear items, extra maps, variety of food and drink options, something comfy to sleep on and in, ear plugs (these can really make a difference to getting off to sleep – the team, not the support crew) and a decent array of medical items for patching feet, blisters, cuts, sprains, etc. Remember there is likely to be medical assistance provided by the organisers – take advice where you need it.

 Make sure that at least one person from the support crew attends the race briefing with the team to get all the vital information.
 Go to the briefing with a pen and paper and note down anything that is unclear or open to interpretation.
 Once the briefing is over you can clarify anything you need with race management and you will have the route book and maps of the course to work with.
-It is well worth using the support crew to make this task as easy and clear as possible
+It is well worth using the support crew to make this task as easy and clear as possible.